PM forced to condemn Tory ‘misogyny’ over Angela Rayner Basic Instinct ‘smear’

 “It is the PM who is dragging the Conservative Party into the sewer – and the anonymous Tory MPs doing his bidding are complicit,” she tweeted.

-The Conservatives first tried to brush off the controversy, Oliver Dowden, the party chair ,dismissing the story in The Mail on Sunday as “totally ludicrous”.
+The Conservatives first tried to brush off the controversy, Oliver Dowden, the party chair, dismissing the story in The Mail on Sunday as “totally ludicrous”.

 But, as criticism grew, the prime minister was forced to step in, tweeting that, despite the political divide with Ms Rayner: “I respect her as a parliamentarian and deplore the misogyny directed at her today.”